-- Overweight/obesity - overweight or obese people have a significantly higher risk of developing varicose veins.
+- Obesity - overweight or obese people have a significantly higher risk of developing varicose veins.

 - Some jobs - jobs where the individual has to spend a long time standing up may raise the probability of having varicose veins.

 Pregnancy and varicose veins

 Women are much more likely to develop varicose veins during their pregnancy than at any other time in their lives.
 Pregnant women have much more blood in their body; this places extra pressure on the circulatory system.

-Additionally, a change in hormone levels and the balance between different hormones can lead to a relaxation of the blood vessel walls.
+Additionally, changes in hormone levels can lead to a relaxation of the blood vessel walls.
 Both these factors raise the risk of having varicose veins.